cornell-zhang/allo/docs/source/setup/index.rst

   $ conda create -n allo python=3.12
   $ conda activate allo

 We also provide a script to set up the backend LLVM compiler.
-You can copy the script to your home directory and run it
+You can simply run it

 .. code-block:: console

-  $ cp /work/shared/common/allo/setup-py312.sh ~/
-  $ source ~/setup.sh
+  $ source /work/shared/common/allo/setup-py312.sh

 .. note::